-- Communicate to vendors and caterers that the event is zero or reduced waste. - Refer to the Caterer and Vendor Guide and Sample Agreement. - Work with them to source the right materials.
+- Communicate to vendors and caterers that the event is zero or reduced waste. - Work with them to source the right materials.
 Ask participating vendors and those staffing booths to eliminate products requiring bags and packaging where possible.

 PLAN YOUR WASTE STATIONS